 You can’t really miss it: More than 200,000m2 of green area in the centre of the town make Parque La Paloma (Paloma Park) one of the largest and most spectacular parks on the Costa del Sol.

 Equally ideal for a family day out or a quiet and relaxing walk in the company of a loved one, Paloma Park has become one of Benalmadena’s main attractions.
 All who visit are impressed by the parks vast green areas, as it is built in the middle of the town.
-Here’s a few of the main features:
+Here are a few of the park’s features:

 - Specially laid out pathways which are ideal for leisurely strolls.
 I must warn you that some parts are a little steep and might not be ideal for all visitors.
 If you stick to the bottom part of the part (around the artificial lake) you wont have to deal with the steep walks.